mceachen/micro_magick/README.md

 * didn't assume you only needed to resize your images (like imagery)
 * didn't think you're going to run a public image caching service (like magickly)

-## Change history
+## Changelog

-### 0.0.1
+### 0.0.4

-Let's get this party started.
+Input file -size render hint is now only used with simple dimension specifications

 ### 0.0.3

 Added square_crop, image dimensions, and support for ```+option```s.

-### 0.0.4
+### 0.0.1

-Input file -size render hint is now only used with simple dimension specifications
+Let's get this party started.